John Danner (entrepreneur)

-John W. Danner (born August 18, 1966) is an American entrepreneur who founded NetGravity, Rocketship Education, Zeal Learning, and Dunce Capital.
-He is currently the Managing Partner of Dunce Capital, which invests in the future of learning and work.
-He was the Co-Founder of Rocketship Education, where he served as CEO from 2006 to 2013.
+John W. Danner (born August 18, 1966) is an American educator and entrepreneur who founded Flourish Schools, NetGravity, Rocketship Education, Zeal Learning, Dunce Capital, ProjectRead.ai and SparkSpace.ai.
+He is currently the CEO of Flourish Schools and Chairman of ProjectRead, which teaches students to read using AI.
+He was the cofounder of Rocketship Education, where he was CEO from 2006 to 2013.
 He cofounded NetGravity in 1995, which was the world's first advertising server company.